-Implementation Date: November 1, 2013
+November 1, 2013

-Activity Description: Under the standard Housing Choice Voucher rent calculation, the income a household receives for the care of foster children and/or foster adults as well as adopted household members is excluded from the annual income calculation.
+Under the standard Housing Choice Voucher rent calculation, the income a household receives for the care of foster children and/or foster adults as well as adopted household members is excluded from the annual income calculation.
 As a result of the activity proposed in the Fiscal Year 2014 MTW Plan, SDHC includes Kin-GAP, foster care payments, and adoption assistance payments in the determination of the household's annual adjusted income.
 Kin-GAP and foster care payments are issued as reimbursement for shelter, among other expenses, while adoption assistance payments are meant to defray the costs associated with caring for adopted children.
 In short, households are receiving monies for use towards the provision of housing which is then excluded from the rent portion calculation by the public housing authority providing housing subsidies.
 The approved activity authorizes SDHC to include the gross annual income amounts received by families from these sources for the purposes of determining the rent portion.
 These sources of income are not included when calculating income for purposes of determining initial program eligibility.

-Impact of Activity: SDHC's rental assistance participants combined received approximately \$1.9 million in Kin-Gap, foster care payments, and adoption assistance payments.
-Calculating the amounts received for purposes of determining the rent portion potentially resulted in a HAP reduction of approximately \$566,405 annually in Fiscal Year 2018.
+SDHC had 119 families receive approximately \$1.79 million in Kin-Gap, foster care payments, and adoption assistance payments.
+Calculating the amounts received for purposes of determining the rent portion potentially resulted in a HAP reduction of approximately \$538,782 annually in Fiscal Year 2020.

-Local Income Inclusion Metric Baseline Benchmark 0 Benchmark Metric # % # % Outcome Achieved?
-SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy \$1,086 \$756 \$791 No (or local, non-traditional subsidy) per household affected by this policy in dollars (decrease).
+LOCAL INCOME INCLUSION Metric Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+SS #6: Reducing Per Unit Subsidy Costs for Participating Households Average amount of Section 8 and/or Section 9 subsidy (or local, non-traditional subsidy) per household affected by this policy in dollars (decrease). \$1,086 \$756 \$970 No

-Hardship Requests: During Fiscal Year 2018, zero households requested a hardship exemption to the policy.
+During Fiscal Year 2020, zero households requested a hardship exemption to the policy.